-When a young person downloads Yubo and signs in to the platform for the first time, they have to tell us a few things about themselves:
+When someone downloads Yubo and signs up for an account, they have to tell us a few things about themselves:

 - Their date of birth.
-Yubo has a minimum age of 13 and we use age gates to create separate communities on our platform (for example under-18s and over-18s).
-We want our users to be able to socialise with people of a similar age.
+Yubo has a minimum age of 13 and we use age gates to separate users into different communities based on age.

 - Their name and gender.
 Although we need their real name to set up their Yubo account, they can then use a different username on their profile.

-- A photo that shows their face clearly.
-They can use a photo from their camera roll or take a selfie.
-Photos of other people, cartoons or pictures of pets aren’t permitted for their main profile photo.
+- A profile photo that shows their face clearly.
+This can be a photo from their camera roll or a selfie, but photos of other people, cartoons or pictures of pets can’t be used as the main profile picture.

 - Their email address and mobile number.
 We verify their mobile number and send them a confirmation code.

 - A password – we provide guidance on the screen to help them choose a strong password.

 We send our Community Guidelines to all new Yubo users and ask them to read them and confirm that they accept.
 They can then choose to add a short bio, some of their favourite emojis, other photos, and tags (e.g. their favourite TV shows, games, music, sports and brands) to their Yubo profile.

 We verify the age and identity of Yubo users in the following ways:

 - Age estimation technology provided by Yoti, which asks users to take a real-time photo of themselves and checks it against the date of birth they’ve provided.